 Upper School Curriculum Overview

 The Imago Dei School is committed to providing a supportive environment in which students with learning and developmental disabilities can develop intellectual, academic, spiritual, social, emotional and vocational skills.
-The Imago Dei faculty strives to assist each student to successfully access the rich variety of learning opportunities provided by Trinity and Imago Dei School courses, therapies and extra-curricular activities.
-Although we are an academic program, as students move throughout their Upper School years they will have increasing opportunities to explore vocational opportunities in our community.
+The Imago Dei faculty strives to assist each student, at their own level, to successfully access the rich variety of learning opportunities provided by Trinity and Imago Dei School courses, therapies and extra-curricular activities.
+We offer both an academic and functional skills program, and as students move throughout their Upper School years they will have increasing opportunities to explore vocational opportunities in our community.
 The Imago Dei School supports students’ efforts to become self-aware, self-advocating, strategic learners, reaching their potential to fulfill God’s unique purpose in their life.

 - Group Educational Therapy